CarInsurance.com Insights

 “The cost of umbrella coverage varies based on the size of the umbrella, but the price is minimal relative to the added security it provides and much lower than the cost of primary coverage,” Salinas says.

-How to choose the proper umbrella coverage amount
+How do you choose the proper umbrella coverage amount?

 “Typically, I recommend at least $1 million for those with little to no assets,” Kelly said.
 “For those with net worth under $10 million, I generally recommend carrying a limit equal to their net worth.”